FacilityApi/FacilityApi.github.io/reference/preview/master/Facility.Definition/ServiceDefinitionError/ToString.md

 # ServiceDefinitionError.ToString method

-Returns a string that represents the current object.
+Returns a string with the position and the error message.

 ```csharp
 public override string ToString()